Why It Works

 The easiest acid to use at home is either distilled white vinegar, which is just a solution of acetic acid, or lemon juice, which delivers citric acid, along with lemon flavor.
 You can also buy pure citric acid in powder form and make a solution with it, but that's quite a bit more work, without much of a noticeable payoff.

 White vinegar adds the most neutral acid flavor, while lemon juice infuses the ricotta with its own flavor.
-That can work well in some applications, such as if you want to dollop it on pancakes or stuff it into cannoli, but otherwise I'd stick with the vinegar.
+That can work well in some applications, if you want to dollop it on pancakes or stuff it into cannoli, but otherwise I'd stick with the vinegar.

 More important than the acid itself, though, is getting the acid level right.
 This is one of the first points at which many recipes mess up.
 As you read above, purists like the Italian farmers I worked for don't add any acid to their ricotta.
 You're going to have to if you want to make your milk coagulate at home, but the goal is clear: We want to add the least amount of acid possible, to minimize its flavor in the finished product, while still adding enough to get a decent yield.